eprbell/rp2/docs/user_faq.md

 Such fees affect the in/out lot relationships, so RP2 keeps track of them (in the "Investment Expenses" tab of the tax_report_us output).
 Ask your tax professional about how to handle this tab in any given year.

 ### How to Handle Conversion of a Cryptocurrency to Another?
-Converting from one cryptocurrency to another can be captured in RP2 by splitting the original transaction into two: the first is a SELL-type transaction that describes selling the initial cryptocurrency into fiat.
-The second one is a BUY-type transaction that describes buying the final cryptocurrency using fiat.
+Converting from one cryptocurrency to another can be captured in RP2 by splitting the original transaction into two: the first is a SELL-type out-transaction that describes selling the initial cryptocurrency into fiat.
+The second one is a BUY-type in-transaction that describes buying the final cryptocurrency using fiat.

 If a crypto fee was paid for the conversion:
-* if it was paid in the out currency, assign it to the `crypto_fee` field of the Out Transaction;
+* if it was paid in the out currency, assign it to the `crypto_fee` field of the out-transaction;
-* if it was paid in the in currency, assign it to the `crypto_fee` field of the InTransaction.
+* if it was paid in the in currency, assign it to the `crypto_fee` field of the in-transaction.

 See the [input files](input_files.md) section of the documentation for format details.